 - Always go to your Primary Care Provider (PCP) first.
 When you apply for health insurance, you will choose or will be assigned a PCP.
 Your PCP is often a partner in keeping you healthy.
 A pediatrician can serve as your child’s PCP.
 An OB/Gyn can serve as a female member’s PCP.

 - Stay in-network.
 If you visit a doctor or a hospital that is not in your network, you will be responsible for the full cost of your care, in most cases.
-Use Provider Finder® to find doctors, specialists, hospitals and pharmacies in your network.
+Use our find care tool to find doctors, specialists, hospitals and pharmacies in your network.
 You can also check if labs or imaging centers are in your network before having tests.
-Register or log in to Blue Access for MembersSM , our secure member website, for a personalized search experience based on your health plan and network.
+Register or log in to Blue Access for MembersSM (BAMSM) , our secure member website, for a personalized search experience based on your health plan and network.
 Also, learn how to avoid surprise medical billing.

 - Get a referral for a specialist.
-If you need to see a doctor for a specific condition, your PCP will refer you to a specialist.
-Check Provider Finder to make sure the specialist is in your network.
+If you need to visit a doctor for a specific condition, your PCP will refer you to a specialist.
+Check our find care tool to make sure the specialist is in your network.
 You do not need a referral from your PCP to see your in-network OB/Gyn.

 - Get prior authorization.
 Certain tests and procedures must be pre-approved before you go as described in your benefit documents.
 You or your doctor must call the prior authorization (pre-authorization) number listed on your member ID card.
 Learn more about prior authorization and which services and drugs require this step.